aceinnolab/Inkycal/README.md

 # Raspberry-Pi-Google-Calendar-with-E-Paper-display
 A python script for the rpi zero w to sync events from any online calendar to a beautiful E-Paper Display, get live weather data and much more.

+### Attention: This project is complete and is currently being tested to verify if it works.
+Please do not yet use it.

 #Place image of the calendar here

 ## Main features